dombarter/polygon-map-cells/README.md

 # Polygon Map Cells

-Generates a series of polygons and points based off a centre point, arc length and max radius.
+Generates a series of polygons and points based off a centre point and max radius.

 # Usage